akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She clutched the thought like a rope. *If it was me, they would have said.
 The queen would have said.
 Someone would have pulled me aside and told me.
 I walked out and no one stopped me.
 No one said a word.
 I am safe.*

+---

+### Not me

-Her fingers were white on the wicker. *It is not me.
+Beatrice's fingers were white on the wicker. *It is not me.
 It cannot be me.
 It is some other girl with a goose, some girl they did not tell, some girl who was not me.*

 The mother’s voice broke through.
-“As I said before, she got to take her bird home with her.
+“She got to take her bird home.
 Walked right out of the hall with it under her arm.”

 Beatrice heard herself laugh.
 It came out loud, too loud, like the caw of a rook startled from a branch.
 “Imagine such a thing.
 A girl keeping her bird.”